SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

    Ellipsoidal reach tube, projection on subspace (V, c).

 This code below helps us to identify the possibility of this system to reach certain volume and concentration at a certain time instant.
-If we set up initial conditions in the way we made it above, it gives us the positive answer, which means that the problem is solvable and the system reachs required condition.
+If we set up initial conditions in the way we made it above, it gives us the positive answer, which means that the problem is solvable and the system reaches required condition.

 .. literalinclude:: ../products/+elltool/+doc/+snip//s_chapter06_section09_snippet02.m
    :language: matlab